ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 When an HTTP POST request is received with an empty body, this indicates a request for a new TEEP session, and the TEEP/HTTP Server invokes the TAM's "ProcessConnect" API.
-The TAM will then pass back a message buffer.
+The TAM will then pass back a message.

 When an HTTP POST request is received with a non-empty body, this indicates a message on an existing TEEP session, and the TEEP/HTTP Server passes the request body to the TAM (e.g., using the "ProcessTeepMessage" API mentioned in
 {{I-D.ietf-teep-architecture}}).
-The TAM will then pass back a (possibly empty) message buffer.
+The TAM will then pass back a (possibly empty) message.

-## Getting an empty buffer back from the TAM
+## Getting an empty message back from the TAM

-If the TAM passes back an empty buffer, the TEEP/HTTP Server sends a successful (2xx) response with no body.
+If the TAM passes back an empty message, the TEEP/HTTP Server sends a successful (2xx) response with no body.
 It SHOULD be status 204 (No Content).

-## Getting a message buffer from the TAM
+## Getting a message from the TAM

-If the TAM passes back a non-empty buffer, the TEEP/HTTP Server generates a successful (2xx) response with a Content-Type header field with the TEEP media type, and with the message buffer as the body.
+If the TAM passes back a non-empty message, the TEEP/HTTP Server generates a successful (2xx) response with a Content-Type header field with the TEEP media type, and with the message as the body.

 ## Error handling

-If any error occurs where the TEEP/HTTP Server cannot get a message buffer (empty or not) back from the TAM, the TEEP/HTTP Server generates an appropriate HTTP 5xx error response.
+If any error occurs where the TEEP/HTTP Server cannot get a message (empty or not) back from the TAM, the TEEP/HTTP Server generates an appropriate HTTP 5xx error response.

 # Sample message flow